clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

       git commit -m "Initial commit of Linux kernel source"

 #.
-Apply ptches provided by the |CL| kernel package to the kernel source
+Apply patches provided by the |CL| kernel package to the kernel source
    in the working directory.

    .. code-block:: bash